appwrite/appwrite/README.md

 ## Getting Started

-Getting started with Appwrite is as easy as creating a new project, choosing your platform and integrating its SDK in your code.
-You can easily get started with your platform of choice by reading one of our Getting Started tutorials.
+Getting started with Appwrite is as easy as creating a new amazing project, choosing your platform and integrating its SDK in your code.
+You can easily get started with your platform of choice by reading one of our Getting Started tutorials as follows :

 * [Getting Started for Web](https://appwrite.io/docs/getting-started-for-web)
 * [Getting Started for Flutter](https://appwrite.io/docs/getting-started-for-flutter)